xendit/xendit-java/README.md

 ```

 ####Gradle

-Add this line in your gradle build
+Add this line in your `build.gradle`
 ```
 ...
 repositories {